|Printable pdf version of the Database Notes|

 Many hills have alternative summit locations of apparently equal height that fail to qualify as Twin Tops.
 Examples of such hills feature in the RHB update sheets.
 For historical reasons a few of these summits have separate entries in the database.
 For other hills, alternative high points are noted in the Observations or the Comments field.
 It is left to the walker to decide whether all such points should be visited; on some hills there are many candidates for the highest point and the exercise could degenerate into pedantry.

 HumpsBritish and Irish Hills of any height with a drop of at least 100 metres or more on all sides.
 The name Hump stands for Hundred Metre Prominence.
 As all Marilyns qualify as Humps, the classification code Hu is only used for non-Marilyns; however all Humps are returned in searches.
 The geographical area was extended to the Channel Islands in November 2011.

 A Twin Hump is defined as a summit of equal height to another Hump where the drop between the two summits is at least 30m but less than 100m.

 MunrosScottish hills at least 3000 feet in height regarded by the SMC as distinct and separate mountains, based on a list originally published in 1891.
 Subsidiary summits meeting the height criterion are designated Munro Tops; note however that the 'Tops' as defined in Munro's Tables includes the Munros.
 Summits equivalent to the Munros and Tops in England, Wales and Ireland on the SMC's list are known as Furths.

 MurdosScottish hills at least 3000 feet in height with a drop of at least 30 metres on all sides.
-All Murdos are either Munros or Munro Tops but some Munro Tops fail to qualify as Murdos.
+All Murdos are Munros or Munro Tops but some Munro Tops fail to qualify as Murdos.
 The list now has "historic" status.